mxcl/Path.swift/README.md

 # Handbook

-Our [online API documentation][docs] is automatically updated for new releases.
+Our [online API documentation][docs] covers 100% of our public API and is automatically updated for new releases.

 ## Codable